olson-sean-k/plexus/README.md

 let face = graph.face_mut(key).unwrap().extrude(1.0);
 ```

+Graphs support arbitrary geometry for vertices, arcs, edges, and faces
+(including no geometry at all) via optional traits.
+See below.

 Plexus avoids exposing very basic topological operations like inserting
 individual vertices, because they can easily be done incorrectly.
 Instead,
-meshes are typically manipulated with higher-level operations like splitting
+meshes are typically manipulated with higher-level operations like merging and
-and joining.
+splitting.

 ## Geometric Traits

-Graphs support arbitrary geometry for vertices, arcs, edges, and faces
-(including no geometry at all) via optional traits.
-Implementing these traits
-enables geometric features, but only one trait is required: `Geometry`.
+Primitives, buffers, and graphs expose geometric operations and features if
+their payloads (vertex data) implement optional geometric traits.
+This is
+especially useful for `MeshGraph`, which specifies its payloads via the
+`Geometry` trait.

 ```rust
 use decorum::R64;